PrimerDigital

 Sequence formats are simply the way in which the amino acid or DNA sequence is recorded in a computer file.

 When sequences are imported you may edit the sequences in general or additional editors and immediately visualize the result of editing.
-Press F12 switch on-typing sequence interpretation to on or off.
 You can modify a nucleotide sequences by inserting, deleting and replacing sequence fragments.

 Raw format (ASCII)